mwebb387/mission-control/README.md

 An application for adding programs that need to be started and then creating a "Session" for running multiple programs at a time.

+## Overview

+This application is the result of the desire to reduce the time required for me to context switch and open up new sets of windows and browser tabs every time I move to work on a different project (and I sometimes work on three or more projects in a day).

+As a personal project, I feel at times it is in a constant state of flux as I learn new and better techniques and new and better technologies and libraries emerge.
+I used this project as an excuse to learn Svelte as well as a way to flex my design chops using Sass, which are OK.
+Some things adhere to best practices, but some things are more experimental (ex. the Modal dialogs).
+I started with separating out the styles from the components, but learned along the way that having at least some component-scoped styling was easier to maintain.
+Then I wanted to have customizable theming, so I decided to start using Tailwind and Daisy UI (currently this is being updated in the `feature/ui-updates` branch).

+This project also started several years ago using Svelte 3, Rollup and Python Eel and I would consider it pre-Alpha.
+Now it uses Svelte 4, Vite and Tauri (Rust) so it has gone through multiple updates over those years.
+The current repository's history starts where I would consider the app to be in a much more stable place.

 ## Usage

 Coming soon...